Golden Child 2/15/26 on RadioMemphis.com

 BB King’s Blues Club and its tourist-scene are still on Beale Street, where Memphis Minnie chose to run away many years ago.
 Memphis is home of the International Blues Foundation (and awards), the annual International Blues Competition, and numerous other blues-culture events.
 Many modern blues masters have resettled to this area, and some Delta Blues legends—some second and third generation–are still here because they never left home.
 “The Blues” may not sound the same as it used to, but (consciously or not) it still forms the roots of much of what is heard in Memphis’s original music scene—a scene that, at the moment, is truly bursting at the seams with incredible, world class artists of every genre.

-The goal of Blues Brunch is to cultivate a modern Delta Blues scene in midtown, inspiring creativity and creation, by bringing our amazing local artists, audiences and blues performers together in a small, juke-joint style music space.
+The goal of Blues Brunch is to cultivate a modern Delta Blues scene, a little more alt-and experimental than Beale Street– inspiring creativity and creation.
+I work to bring in a diverse array of our local artists, and traveling artists too, to a creative venue that is relatively small and accessible (yet also, brunchy, energetic, and festive).
 I hope to pay homage to our Blues roots, continue to learn from it, be inspired by it, and inspire (and feed) all of you who can join us.
+Artists who wish to play can dm me here or at my gmail (heyondine).

 BLOG